zzFluke/linux_files/README_mac.md

 6. Finder

    In preferences, check show all file extensions.  in View->Show view options, set defaults to be list view, sorted by date modified.

+7. Inkscape

+   1. In preferences, set stroke style to always be the last one ones.
+   2. Note that sometimes Document Properties will not show up in multi-monitor setup.
+You may have to unplug external monitor to see the dialog window.